top of page

 She brings to her virtual classroom her unique perspective on the lives of other cultures.
 She has a passion for teaching critical thinking and research skills through the study of history and utilizing project-based learning and educational technology.

-Brandice Nelson is a homeschool alumna.
+Brandice Nelson, MA, EMPL is a homeschool alumna.
 As a teenager, history was her passion.
 She was a state finalist in the National History Day competition.
-She earned her BA in History and MA in Museum Studies from Baylor University.
+She earned her BA in History and MA in Museum Studies from Baylor University, and an Executive Masters in Public Leadership from the University of Texas at Austin.

 *